act3-ace/CoRL/README.md

 - ***Setup the user env file:*** in code directory run the following script  --> `./scripts/setup_env_docker.sh`
 - ***Build the Docker containers using compose:*** run the following command --> `docker-compose build`

-## How to build the documentation locally

-This repository is setup to use [MKDOCS](https://www.mkdocs.org/) which is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
-Documentation source files are written in Markdown, and configured with a single YAML configuration file.
-Start by reading the introductory tutorial, then check the User Guide for more information.

-- ***Install Mkdocs Modules*** in container/virtual environment run the following command --> `pip install -U -r mkdocs-requirements.txt`
-- ***Build Documentation:*** Inside Docker container run the following command --> `python -m  mkdocs build`
-- ***Serve Documentation:*** Inside Docker container run one of the following commands -->
-    - `python -m mkdocs server`
-    - `python -m mkdocs serve --no-livereload`

 ## Running base examples